What I Wish I’d Known Before Getting a Divorce

 Don’t be afraid to do it

 “Staying in a marriage for 22 years was such a waste of precious years,” says Liz B. “I was fearful of leaving because my ex threatened that if I did I would lose my daughter,” says Liz B. “Knowing now what I know about child custody, that would not have happened.
 My daughter deserved a better, calmer and less chaotic home.”
+For a different perspective, read this personal account of how one woman is learning to navigate her marriage differently than her parents that got divorced.

 There will still be co-parenting differences